msk-access/py-gbcms/docs/INPUT_OUTPUT.md

     --omaf
 ```

-**Note**: For tabular output, use MAF format with `--omaf`.
-VCF format is now proper VCF with INFO/FORMAT fields.
+**Note**: For tabular output, use MAF format (naturally tabular).
+VCF format is proper VCF with INFO/FORMAT fields.

 ### Example 4: Fillout for Multiple Samples